| Reimyo DAP-999EX

 evaluative comparisons beyond those that are too obvious to

+ignore.
 I could care less how the Reimyo sounded in

 comparison with the Meridian or with any other CD player.
 I care